brianglass/anastasis/files/6_december.md

 Niki\] of the faithful People \[Laos\] in trials, Holy Nicolas, true servant of Christ; for invoked everywhere you come swiftly to help those who with love take refuge under your protection; for appearing night and day by faith, you save them from trials and calamities.

-You appeared to the Emperor Constantine with Avlavios in a dream, and filling them with fear, you spoke to them like this, Â‘Free from imprisonment at once those whom you unjustly hold in chains, for they are innocent of lawless murder.
-But if, Majesty, you disobey, I will make entreaty against you by beseeching the Lord.Â’
+You appeared to the Emperor Constantine with Avlavios in a dream, and filling them with fear, you spoke to them like this, ‘Free from imprisonment at once those whom you unjustly hold in chains, for they are innocent of lawless murder.
+But if, Majesty, you disobey, I will make entreaty against you by beseeching the Lord.’

 Holy Nicolas, sacred herald of Christ, you are a great and fervent helper for those in dangers, those on land and those who sail, those far off and those nearby, a most compassionate and mighty intercessor.
-Therefore assembled together we cry, Â‘Intercede to the Lord that we may be rescued from every calamityÂ’.
+Therefore assembled together we cry, ‘Intercede to the Lord that we may be rescued from every calamity’.

 ****